termux/termux.github.io/configuration.md

 title: Terminal configuration
 ---

 The Termux terminal may be configured by creating the file `~/.config/termux/termux.properties`.
+This file uses a simple `key=value` property syntax and allow configuring the properties listed below.

-This file uses a simple `key=value` property syntax and allow configuring the following properties.
+After changing the properties file the changes will take effect either by executing `termux-reload-settings` (run `apt update && apt upgrade` to ensure that this tool is installed) or by restarting the Termux app (closing all sessions before starting it again).

 Handling the bell character
 ---------------------------